Trust Issues: Rebuilding Trust After Childhood Trauma

 What Are Trust Issues?

-• Fear of being vulnerable: You feel like showing your true self will lead to rejection or disappointment.
+• Fear of vulnerability: Worrying that showing your true self will lead to rejection.

 The Risks of Not Rebuilding Trust